Get insider access

 3. Best Budget DJ Headphones

-For those on a tighter budget, check out the Audio-Technica ATH-M20x.
-These relatively inexpensive headphones aren't as well-built as the Sony MDR-7506, partly because their metal headband frame is thin and feels cheap.
-The cable connecting the ear cups is exposed at points, which makes it easier to damage accidentally.
-Still, they have a decently comfortable fit and don't put much pressure on your head.
+If you're a DJ contending with a tighter budget, check out the Audio-Technica ATH-M20x.
+These relatively inexpensive headphones aren't as versatile or portable as the Pioneer DJ HDJ-CUE1BT Wireless, partly because their cable is hardwired, and they don't fold down smaller.
+The cable connecting the ear cups is exposed at points, which makes it easier to damage accidentally, and unlike the Sennheiser HD 25, you can't simply buy new cabling if that occurs.
+Still, they have a decently comfortable over-ear fit and don't put much pressure on your head.

 They have a well-balanced sound profile with a neutral mid-range response, so voices and lead instruments are present, detailed, and clear.
-Their mostly accurate bass response ensures your audio has punch and warmth, but they lack a little low bass, so your music will sound light on thump and rumble.
+Their mostly accurate bass response ensures your audio has punch and warmth, but they lack a little low bass, so your music will be a little light on thump and rumble.
 Sibilant sounds, like cymbals, also seem dull.
-Still, even though the 10-foot audio cable isn't detachable or coiled, it gives you plenty of room to move around.
+Even though the 10-foot audio cable isn't detachable or coiled, it gives you plenty of room to move around.
+With that said, if you want to hear the room, their ear cups don't swivel or pivot.

 See our review